-Liquidity risk is the risk that we will be unable to fund the firm or meet our liquidity needs in the event of firmspecific, broader industry or market liquidity stress events.
+Liquidity risk is the risk that we will be unable to fund the firm or meet our liquidity needs in the event of firm-specific, broader industry or market liquidity stress events.
 Liquidity is of critical importance to us, as most of the failures of financial institutions have occurred in large part due to insufficient liquidity.
 Accordingly, we have in place a comprehensive and conservative set of liquidity and funding policies.
 Our principal objective is to be able to fund the firm and to enable our core businesses to continue to serve clients and generate revenues, even under adverse circumstances.

-The Treasury function of the firm has the primary responsibility for assessing, monitoring and managing our liquidity and funding strategy.
-Treasury is independent of the revenue-producing units and reports to our chief financial officer.
-Liquidity Risk Management and Analysis is an independent risk management function of the firm responsible for control and oversight of our liquidity risk management framework, including stress testing and limit governance.
-Liquidity Risk Management and Analysis is independent of the revenueproducing units and Treasury, and reports to our chief risk officer.
+The Treasury function of the firm has primary responsibility for assessing, monitoring and managing our liquidity and funding strategy.
+Treasury is independent of the revenueproducing units and reports to our chief financial officer.
+Liquidity Risk Management has primary responsibility for assessing, monitoring and managing our liquidity risk through firmwide oversight and the establishment of stress testing and limits frameworks.
+Liquidity Risk Management is independent of the revenue-producing units and Treasury, and reports to our chief risk officer.